braintripping/cljs-live/README.md

  1. Calculates all of the dependent namespaces, transitively
  2. Finds source files for all of these dependencies
  3. Precompiles the source files into JavaScript
- 4. Emits a file containing a JSON object with all the precompiled javascript, as well as analysis caches for these files (you can't use precompiled CLJS with the self-hosted compiler without including these caches!)
+ 4. Emits a file containing a JSON object with all the precompiled javascript, as well as analysis caches for these files (you can't use precompiled CLJS with the self-hosted compiler without including these caches)
  5. Copies all of the original source files into the same directory (useful for source lookups, later)

 The second part of `cljs-live` is a small library of functions for use _in the browser_.
 These include two functions in `cljs-live.compiler`: